The Rollins Museum of Art unveils four new exhibitions for its fall season, which runs from September 13, 2025, to January 4, 2026.

 Fall Fling

-Join us for a FREE day of family fun at the RMA.
+Join us for a free day of family fun at RMA.
 Engage with current exhibitions through art activities, performances, and docent-led exhibition highlights tours.
 These all-ages events take place both inside and outside of the museum and are open to the public.

 Programas en Español | Programs in Spanish